 If we talk about features, ZenMate comes with AES 256-bit encryption, automatic kill switch, leak protection, unlimited number of simultaneous connections, 24/7 live chat support, and much more.
 It is also straightforward to use and a great option for beginners.

 The only issue with ZenMate’s free trial is that it is only available for browser extensions such as Google Chrome, Mozilla Firefox, and Microsoft Edge.
-If you wish to try this VPN service for even longer, you’ll love the fact that ZenMate offers an extensive 30-day money-back guarantee.
+However, if you wish to try this VPN service for even longer, you’ll love the fact that ZenMate offers an extensive 30-day money-back guarantee.

 10. Private Internet Access — 29,000+ servers in 77 countries

-When I was testing Private Internet Access, I streamed a bunch of shows on Netflix in HD quality and download torrents without facing any connection issues or slow speeds.
+When I was testing Private Internet Access, I streamed many shows on Netflix in HD quality and download torrents without facing any connection issues or slow speeds.
 Speaking of speeds, here’s how PIA VPN performed on my 100 Mbps connections: